-However, whatever the interaction with your customers is, ensure you respond sooner rather than later because 14% of American consumers expect a response on social media within an hour, and 46% of them can wait for a response up to 24 hours.
+However, whatever the interaction with your customers is, ensure you respond sooner rather than later because 37% of American consumers expect a response on social media within two hours, and 46% of them can wait for a response up to 24 hours.
 Otherwise, your business risks lowering customer advocacy by 50%.

 Integrate your Facebook Messenger with a live chat if you can’t afford to hire a dedicated customer service staff to handle social media queries.
 This way, your team will receive direct messages sent through social media channels straight on your live chat inbox.

 Pros of social media customer service include:

 - Minimal efforts from your customers.